 - Turning in the equipment – Once your contract is up, the machine gets sent back to the provider.
 Your obligations to pay for the machine monthly are over and you gain a little more capital.

 - Own the machine – If you’re looking to own the machine once your lease has ended, you will have the option to do a $1 dollar buy-out or fair market value.
 If after all these years, your machine has served you well and really don’t see a need to upgrade, then this may be your best bet.
-Some vendors will allow a maintenance agreement after your lease has ended ensuring that your machine stays in good condition and operates to the best of its ability.
+Some vendors will allow a maintenance agreement after your lease has ended ensuring that your machine stays in relatively good condition and operates to the best of its ability for a few more years.

 Monthly Lease Pricing Factors